23 Quick and Easy Pantry Meals

 It took me years to learn how to cook without having to run to the store for every recipe.
 I save a ton of time and money using my daycare menu, planning out meals for the fam, and only shopping once a month for staple items.
 Here are 23 quick and easy pantry meals you can make with a well-stocked pantry to save you tons of money and time.

-I also shop for dairy products at Braum’s every week.
+Also, I shop for dairy products at Braum’s every week.
 I use Braum’s because there are no hormones in their milk.
 I get milk, cottage cheese, and butter there.
-I will also pick up bananas if I don’t need anything else from the fruit store to save a trip.
+We can pick up bananas if I don’t need anything else from the fruit store to save a trip.

 When planning our monthly shopping trip, I make a detailed list of what I would buy from the store we shop at.
 If I send my husband to the store, we save money because he only gets what is on the list and doesn’t do a lot of impulse buying like I do.
 He’s willing to go, so that’s a good way for us to save money.